rick001/zoho-crm-gdrive-integration/README.md

 ### Quick Token Refresh

-If your refresh token expires, regenerate it:
+If you don't have a refresh token or it expires, get a new one:
 ```bash
 npm run get-token
 ```